Mission District, San Francisco

 The Mission District (Spanish: Distrito de la Misión), commonly known as the Mission (Spanish: La Misión), is a neighborhood in San Francisco, California.
 One of the oldest neighborhoods in San Francisco, the Mission District's name is derived from Mission San Francisco de Asís, built in 1776 by the Spanish.
-The Mission is historically one of the most notable centers of the city's Chicano/Mexican-American community.
+The Mission is historically one of the most notable centers of the city's Hispanic community.